DavideTenediniPoliMi/API_Project_2021/README.md

 # Algorithm & Data Structures Project 2020/2021 (Graph Ranker)
 ## PoliMi (API 052509 Prof. D. Martinenghi)
+The codebase.c file contains the final submission which passed all the testcases within the memory and time limits, thus scoring the maximum amount of points (30L).
 ## **Problem Statement**
 Write a **Graph Ranker**.